 Smoking and sitting are not even remotely similar.
 Clearly, lack of exercise does not bring benefits.
-But sitting has been unnecessarily demonized.
+But sitting is unnecessarily demonized.
 Smoking is unhealthy, sitting is not!

 It's easier to sit a lot these days.
 We pack the car a lot, have office functions and we easily plop down on the couch in the evening, too.
 There is no advice on maximum sitting time.
-However, sufficient exercise can easily compensate for prolonged sitting.
-So look for a good balance.
+However, vsufficient movement easily compensate for prolonged sitting.
+So find a good balance.
 150 minutes per week of moderate-intensity exercise is sufficient.
-More is always allowed but this is a good guideline to start with.
+You can always do more, but this is a good guideline to start with.
 This includes walking and cycling.

 7. An attitude analysis makes no sense.